Lyft driver struck, killed by suspected drunken driver in Queens

-Family identified the Lyft driver as Mohammed Hossain, a father of three who lives in Brooklyn.
+Family identified the Lyft driver as 47-year-old Mohammed Hossain, a father of three who lives in Brooklyn.

 The incident happened at around 4 a.m. at the intersection of Fresh Pond Road and Elliott Avenue in Maspeth.

-Police say the driver ran a red light and T-boned the livery driver.
+Police say 22-year-old Erik Chimborazo was drunk when he ran a red light and T-boned Hossain's car.
 Surveillance video showed the impact of the crash.

 His passenger also suffered minor injuries.

-Authorities say Erik Chimborazo, the 22-year-old alleged drunken driver, left the scene on foot, but later returned and was arrested.
+Authorities say Chimborazo left the scene on foot, but later returned and was arrested.

-He was taken into custody and removed to NYC Health + Hospital / Elmhurst for evaluation.
+He was taken to NYC Health + Hospital / Elmhurst for evaluation.

 He was later charged with vehicular manslaughter, driving without inspection, driving without insurance, driving without a license, and DWAI (Driving While Ability Impaired).